Exclusive to Vedic Management Centre by U. Mahesh Prabhu

 Unless you understand and accept yourself to be Atman, the Self beyond the mind – you will be dominated by fear.
 According to Vedic sage Dattatreya (in Avadhoota Gita) “Fear is evidence of ignorance.”
 No persons dominated by fear can be considered scholars of Vedic texts – let alone wise.
 “The wise neither brood about the past nor worry about the feature.
 They live in the moment without any sense of fear or pleasure.”
 Declares the Neeti Shastras.
 Fear is the root of the dualistic mind, the first product of ignorance or Avidya.

-Everything is life we experience, good or bad, is a result of our Karma.
+Everything in life we experience, good or bad, is a result of our Karma.
 All dharmic schools of thoughts accept this.
 Everything is a result of Law or Karma, or Causation.
 We reap the fruits of our actions done in the past.
 There’s no escape from this.
 If we’ve hurt someone – we’re sure to experience the same pain ourselves, sooner or later.
 There’s no menu in the restaurant of karma – we’re served what we deserve.
 If we’ve done something good – we will also be rewarded for it.
 Various Dharma Shastras or Scriptures on Dharma talk about this in detail.

-Yet remember, pleasure is not true happiness.
+Remember, pleasure is not true happiness.
 Happiness better put consists of accepting all that is happening as if a game or a play.
 Consider you are playing a video game: You can enjoy a video game more when you know it’s only a game.
 If you think it to be a reality – then it becomes more pain and less pleasure.

 Unfortunately, our culture deludes us to believe that we need to accept pain and sorrow as inevitable.
 Yoga Vashistha states “If you think the world is full of pain – you are correct.
 If you think the world is full of happiness – you are correct, too.”
 Adding “For those who know they aren’t their body or mind – the world is full of bliss.
 For those who are full of fears are deluded to believe that they’re the body and mind, sorrow is their final abode.”